The following elements of the Agricultural Development Scheme (ADS) may lead to appeals following decisions made by DEFA officers:

 Stage 2 - external review

-If farmers are not satisfied with the outcome of the Stage 1 review, they can appeal to an Appeals Committee consisting of an industry representative, a DEFA representative who has not been involved in either the original decision or the Stage 1 appeal and a person selected for their independence and their professional knowledge of the subject area.
-A list of those willing to sit on the panel will be published together with a note of their area of expertise.
+If applicants are not satisfied with the outcome of the Stage 1 appeal, they have 60 days from the date of the Stage 1 decision letter to request a review by the Appeals Committee.
+A Stage 2 appeals form should be completed and payment made of £300; receipt of completed forms will be acknowledged.
+An appeal hearing will be arranged within 60 days of receipt of the Stage 2 completed application.
+The Appeals Committee consists of an industry representative, a DEFA representative (who has not been involved in either the original decision or the Stage 1 appeal) and a person selected for their independence and their professional knowledge of the subject area.
+A list of those willing to sit on the panel will be published together with a note of their area of expertise can be found on the Appeals committee webpage.

 The appeal form and all other relevant paperwork will be considered by the Appeals Committee and a report plus recommendation sent to the Minister for DEFA.
 The applicant will receive all the paperwork to be considered by the Committee in advance of their meeting but will not attend it in person.